paulosjd/aurnapi/readme.md

 A REST API created to allow access to recent and historical air quality data via the website www.air-aware.com

-Data on the website server is obtained by periodically scraping a government body webpage which updates every hour with the latest air quality measurements from sites in the UK's automatic monitoring network.
+Data on the website server is obtained by periodically scraping a webpage which updates every hour with current air quality measurements from sites in the UK's automatic monitoring network.

+# To do: mention SQLAlchemy as the ORM, how models linked via FK and how can access .. by e.g Site.Data.na....

 API endpoints
 -------------